CISecurity/CSAT-Docs/docs/source/CSAT Pro Deployment.md

 The operating systems CIS used when testing CIS CSAT Pro were Windows Server 2019 and Ubuntu 18.04 (Ubuntu Server and Ubuntu Desktop).
 Please note that the installer does not function properly in Windows Server 2019 Core Edition, and that Windows Server 2019 Core Edition is not supported.

+For installation in a Windows environment, PowerShell v2.0 or above must also be installed and added to the “Path” environment variable.
+This requirement is due to the fact the CSAT Pro installer utilizes Neo4j's Admin utility during the installation process and this utility requires PowerShell to run in a Windows environment.
+See the following link for additional information related to this installation requirement:  [https://neo4j.com/docs/operations-manual/3.5/installation/windows/#powershell](https://neo4j.com/docs/operations-manual/3.5/installation/windows/#powershell)

 ### Web Browser###
 The CIS CSAT Pro officially supports **Google Chrome** web browser.
 Other browsers may also work but may produce unexpected behavior.